ParamveerChattha/weatherReport/README.md

 # weatherReport
 A webpage in react to show the weather report of a city of your choice.

-build in react, takes 2 user inputs - city and country code. displays the weather in graphical view for the 5 days of that city.
+displays the weather in vertical grid view for the 5 days of that city.

-the app has a static header which can be made workable if required.

 Prerequsites : npm, node.